dolly-07/coderzcolumn/README.md

 * Make changes and test them.
 * Raise pull request with reviewers.
 * Once reviewers approve your changes then it'll be merged to master branch.

+### Request to submit bug / addition of feature
+Please follow template created for raising bu or creating new feature when raising new issue.